jorinvo/me/content/reads/life.md

   - title: "What Makes You You?"
     url: https://waitbutwhy.com/2014/12/what-makes-you-you.html

-  - title: 10 Life Lessons From a Navy SEAL
+  - title: "10 Life Lessons From a Navy SEAL"
     url: http://www.farnamstreetblog.stfi.re/2014/05/10-life-lessons-william-mcraven/

   - title: "The Structure of Gratitude"